pauljnav/pauljnav.github.io/_posts/2025-11-13-Secure-AI-Chat-with-PowerShell-No-API-Key-in-Plain-Sight.md

-# Secure AI Chat with PowerShell: No API in Plain Sight 🔑
+# Secure AI Chat with PowerShell: No API Key in Plain Sight 🔑

 I've just published a new PowerShell function, **`Send-AIChat.ps1`**, designed for easily interacting with AI APIs.
 While the function itself simplifies the API call, its most critical feature I'm demonstrating within, is how it